rrh1441/remotion-ui/README.md

 **A source-first component, asset, and preset system for Remotion** - Think "shadcn for motion"

-## 🚀 Project Status
+## 🚀 Project Status: Beta Release

-This is a work-in-progress implementation of Remotion-UI v0.1.
-The core architecture and foundation packages have been built.
-See [NEXTSTEPS.md](./NEXTSTEPS.md) for remaining work.
+> **Beta Notice:** This is v0.1.0-beta.1 of Remotion-UI.
+The API is stable and production-ready, but we're gathering feedback before the official v0.1.0 release.
+Please report any issues or suggestions!

+### ✅ Ready for Use
+- **Feature-complete CLI** with automatic dependency resolution
+- **25+ motion components** ready to copy into your project
+- **70+ production assets** including icons, shapes, and backgrounds
+- **Visual regression testing** ensuring component stability
+- **Comprehensive documentation** with quick-start guide

 ## 📦 What's Been Built